 While investing in stocks is risky (and the S Fund is no exception), it also offers the opportunity to gain from the potential growth of the U.S economy and corporate profits, which is eventually reflected in increasing stock prices and dividends.

 In the long run, stocks have outpaced many other types of investments, so an allocation to stocks makes sense for investors interested in growth of investment capital.
 For investors who already own C Fund shares, the S Fund provides an excellent way to further diversify U.S. stock holdings.
-Investors may also want to consider an investment in the TSP I Fund, which tracks an international stock index.
-Owning shares in all three funds results in a more globally diversified stock portfolio.
+Investors may also want to consider an investment in the TSP I Fund, which tracks an international stock index, and adding a small allocation to an emerging markets fund such as the Vanguard Emerging Markets Stock Index Fund (VEMAX), which is available through the TSP Mutual Fund Window option.
+Owning shares in all these funds results in a more globally diversified stock portfolio.
 The prices of domestic and international stock markets (and small, mid, and large cap stocks) don't always move in tandem, and by investing in all of them, you reduce your exposure to stock market risk.

 In addition to owning stock funds, TSP investors should consider bond funds like the TSP F Fund, since the prices of bonds are often uncorrelated or inversely correlated to stocks, providing a welcome buffer during market downturns, and reducing the overall volatility of an investment portfolio.